evertheylen/MachinesEnBerekenbaarheid/code/libs/python3/Doc/library/string.rst

       an arbitrary set of positional and keyword arguments.
       :meth:`format` is just a wrapper that calls :meth:`vformat`.

-      .. deprecated:: 3.5
-         Passing a format string as keyword argument *format_string* has been deprecated.

    .. method:: vformat(format_string, args, kwargs)

       This function does the actual work of formatting.
 It is exposed as a